marcorvazquezs/marcorvazquezs.github.io/_pages/home.md

 ## Who I Am

-My name is Marco Vazquez, and I am currently pursuing my Masters in Cybersecurity and Information Assurance from Western Governors University.
+My name is Marco Vazquez and I am currently pursuing my Masters in Cybersecurity and Information Assurance from Western Governors University.
 I am an IT Professional with a background in Ops and Cybersecurity.
 With a proven history of providing my teams with secure and seamless productivity experiences, I balance human analysis with automation experience.
 Exploring cybersecurity's evolving landscape is a daily interest of mine and I enjoy continuous education—particularly by expanding my InfoSec and Cloud Engineering skillset.

 I have a strong desire to gain more experience in DevSecOps practices because I find the idea of being able to bake security best practices into the rapid-release cycles of modern application and deployment to be fascinating.
 I believe this field will allow me to bring my security knowledge into practice while building scalable, secure and reliable infrastructure—giving me the opportunity to bring together two areas I am passionate about, Cybersecurity and Ops.